Distributed Systems Are Hard

 This means that answers will not always be consistent in different parts of the system.
 In theory, they should eventually become consistent as information disseminates across the system but if the data is constantly changing we may never reach a completely consistent state short of turning off all the new inputs and waiting.
 Services, therefore, have to handle the fact that they may get “old” or just inconsistent information in response to their questions.

-In a monolithic application, most of the important communications happen within the single process between one component and another.
+In a monolithic application, most important communications happen within a single process between one component and another.
 Communications inside processes are very quick so lots of internal messages being passed around is not a problem.
 However, once you split your monolithic components out into separate services, often running on different machines, then things get trickier.